-The mission of the Birding for Everyone Scholarship is to develop and empower the next generation of BIPOC (Black, Indigenous, and People of Color) conservation leaders.
+The mission of the Birding for Everyone Fellowship is to develop and empower the next generation of BIPOC (Black, Indigenous, and People of Color) conservation leaders.
 We strive to develop and elevate conservation leaders of color to better serve their communities and our collective birding community.
-Secondarily, we aim to cultivate conservation leaders from other underrepresented communities: members of the LGBTQ community, people with disabilities, and people with financial need.
+Secondarily, we aim to cultivate conservation leaders from other underrepresented communities: members of the LGBTQ community, people with disabilities, and people from marginalized socio-economic groups.

-– Applicant identifies as a member of an under-represented community, including Black, Indigenous, and people of color (BIPOC), members of the LGBTQ community, people with disabilities, and people with financial need.
+– Applicant identifies as a member of an under-represented community, including Black, Indigenous, and people of color (BIPOC), members of the LGBTQ community, people with disabilities, and people from marginalized socio-economic groups.

 – Applicant has circumstances or life experiences that would enhance the diversity of the birding community.

-We will award 10 scholarships.
-Scholarship recipients can attend as many Adult Education courses as they like in 2023.
+We will award up to 10 fellowships.
+Recipients can attend as many Adult Education courses as they like in 2024.

-- Winter classes that begin in January/February are posted in November/December.
+- A: Winter classes that begin in January/February are posted in November/December.
 Spring classes are posted in February/March and Fall classes are posted in July/August.
-Scholarship recipients will get early notification of upcoming courses at least two weeks before general enrollment opens.
+Fellowship recipients will get early notification of upcoming courses at least two weeks before general enrollment opens.
 Class offerings change every year based on teacher availability.
-You can get an idea of what courses are available by looking at last year’s offerings
+You can get an idea of what courses are available by looking at last year’s offerings.

 After you are selected, let us know that you are unsure which course to take.
-We have experienced staff who are familiar with class offerings who can help you make a decision.
+We will offer the services of a Fellowship Mentor and we have experienced staff who are familiar with class offerings who can help you decide.

 It is preferable for you to take your GGAS course in 2024.
 However, if there are specific circumstances that prevent you from doing so, contact us about options for deferral